OxygenCobalt/Auxio/info/FAQ.md

 #### Why is playback distorted when I play my FLAC/WAV files?
 ExoPlayer, while powerful, does add some overhead when playing exceptionally high-quality files (2000+ KB/s bitrate, 90000+ Hz sample rate).
 This is worsened by the ReplayGain system, as it has to copy the audio buffer no matter what.
-This results in choppy, distorted playback in some case as audio data cannot be delivered in time.
+This results in choppy, distorted playback in some cases as audio data cannot be delivered in time.
 Sadly, there is not much I can do about this right now.

 #### What is dynamic ReplayGain?